Anmol-puri/security-investigation-notes/defender-xdr/suspicious-powershell-investigation.md

 - No malicious payload, persistence, or suspicious follow-on connection was found.
 - File deletions were limited to an application-owned plugin directory.

 The evidence was most consistent with legitimate development and plugin-management activity.
-The conclusion relied on the complete behavior—not on trusting the parent application or dismissing PowerShell as harmless.
+The conclusion relied on the complete behavior - not on trusting the parent application or dismissing PowerShell as harmless.

 ## Lessons Learned